moviedomfo/adn-express-server/readme.md

 ## Intro

-This API provide two enpoints, one for vheck ADN one for statistical purposes.
+This API provide two principal enpoints, one for vheck ADN one for statistical purposes.

   [1] %URL_BASE%/api/mutations
   [2] %URL_BASE%/api/stats

 ## Validate ADN